magitz/ai-thoughts/README.md

-# ai-thoughts
-A repo for my ideas on AI
+# My Amazing Thoughts and Resources on AI

+## Things I want to do with AI

+* Have fun
+* Take over the world!
+*